xveiga/c-mudc/README.md

 Two executables are generated, `moodle-curl` and `check-versions`.

 `check-versions` can be used to verify that you are linking with the compiled OpenSSL and cURL and not your system libraries.
+This can also be checked by running the command `ldd check-versions`.
+If the libraries are correctly linked, they should not appear in the output of the command.

 `moodle-curl` is the main program.
 It needs your access token as the first argument.
 Upon executing it, it will proceed to download all files for all courses for the owner of the token.